Volodymyr-M/docs/_tabs/calendars.md

 Task has **Calendar** property in **Task Properties** dialog.
 It is set to **NONE** by default, in this case:

-- If a task is not assigned to any work resources, the task is scheduled according to project's calendar.
+- If a task is not assigned to any work resources, the task is scheduled according to the project's calendar.
 - If a task is assigned to work resources, the task is scheduled according to their calendars.

 If task's **Calendar** property is set to a calendar instead of **NONE**: